San Antonio, TX, Sept. 05, 2019 (GLOBE NEWSWIRE) --

-SAN ANTONIO, Nov.
-08, 2018 (GLOBE NEWSWIRE) -- U.S. Global Investors, Inc. (NASDAQ: GROW) (the “Company”), a boutique registered investment advisory firm with longstanding experience in global markets and specialized sectors, today reported a net loss of $1.1 million, or $0.08 per share, for the quarter ended September 30, 2018.
-The loss is primarily due to investment losses related to decreases in unrealized gains and a decrease in revenues, a result of a decline in assets under management (AUM).
+U.S. Global Investors, Inc. (NASDAQ: GROW) (the “Company”), a boutique registered investment advisory firm with longstanding experience in global markets and specialized sectors, today reported a net loss of $3.4 million, or $0.22 per share loss, for the fiscal year ended June 30, 2019.
+In comparison, for the previous fiscal year, the Company recorded net income of $647,000 ($0.04 per share), representing a decrease of approximately $4.0 million.
+The decrease is primarily attributable to unrealized losses on corporate investments along with a decrease in operating revenue, which was partially offset by a tax benefit.

-The most significant contributor to the quarterly net loss was related to the Company’s adoption of a new accounting pronouncement, ASU 2016-01, Recognition and Measurement of Financial Assets and Financial Liabilities (“ASU 2016-01”), that changed how unrealized gains and losses of certain corporate investments are recorded.
-Starting in fiscal year 2019, changes in the fair value of the Company’s investments formerly classified as available-for-sale are no longer reported through other comprehensive income, but rather through earnings.
-This change in accounting results in investment income (loss) being more volatile quarter-to-quarter.
+Net unrealized losses on corporate investment recognized in fiscal year 2019 were approximately $1.8 million, just over half of the fiscal year’s loss.
+The Company adopted a new accounting pronouncement in July 2018, which changed how unrealized gains and losses of certain corporate investments are recorded.
+Starting in fiscal year 2019, changes in the fair value of the Company’s investments formerly classified as available-for-sale were no longer reported through other comprehensive income, but rather through earnings.
+This change in accounting has resulted in investment income being more volatile in fiscal year 2019.

 Adequate Liquidity and Capital Resources

-As of September 30, the Company had net working capital of approximately $15.5 million and a current ratio of 13.3 to 1.
-With approximately $6.0 million in cash and cash equivalents, and approximately $14.3 million in marketable securities, U.S. Global Investors has adequate liquidity to meet its current obligations.
+At June 30, 2019, the Company had net working capital of approximately $11.6 million and a current ratio of 9.2 to 1.
+With approximately $3.0 million in cash and cash equivalents and $14.3 million in unrestricted securities recorded at fair value, which together comprise approximately 73 percent of total assets, the Company has adequate liquidity to meet its current obligations.
 The Company has no borrowings or long-term liabilities except for deferred taxes.

 Share Repurchase Program

 The Company has continued to pay monthly dividends for more than 10 years.
-A monthly dividend of $0.0025 per share was paid for the quarter ending September 30, 2018.
-Subsequent to September 30, 2018, the Board authorized a monthly dividend of $0.0025 per share for October 2018 through December 2018, at which time it will be considered for continuation.
+The Board of Directors has authorized a monthly dividend of $0.0025 per share from July 2019 through September 2019, at which time the Board of Directors will consider continuation of the dividend.

 Earnings Webcast Information